-The first year in Electrical Engineering is similar to the first year of courses in Science and Applied Science and transfers to or from these Faculties can usually be arranged at the end of first year without loss of standing.
-Also notwithstanding the fact that first year courses in the three Engineering schools are not identical, sympathetic consideration will be given to requests by students who have completed first year to transfer to an allied course without loss of standing.
-When such transfer is desired an application must be made to the Registrar.
+The first year courses in the Schools of Electrical Engineering and Surveying differ from the courses offered by the Schools of Civil Engineering and Mechanical & Industrial Engineering.
+However, notwithstanding the fact that the courses are not identical, sympathetic consideration will be given to requests by students who have completed first year to transfer to an allied course without loss of standing.
+When such transfer is desired an application must be made with the Registrar.